smart-data-models/dataModel.UrbanMobility/TransitManagement/doc/spec_FR.md

       description: "Describes the trip information like delay, departures, etc., for a trip made by the vehicle corresponding to this observation.SameAs:'trip_update' field from GTFS Realtime message-FeedEntity(https://developers.google.com/transit/gtfs-realtime/reference#message-feedentity)."
       properties:
         stop_time_update:
-          description: 'Property.
-Additional information on the vehicle that is serving this trip.'
+          description: Property.
+Additional information on the vehicle that is serving this trip.
           properties:
             arrival:
               description: 'Property.
 If schedule_relationship is empty or SCHEDULED, either arrival or departure must be provided within a StopTimeUpdate - both fields cannot be empty. arrival and departure may both be empty when schedule_relationship is SKIPPED.
 If schedule_relationship is NO_DATA, arrival and departure must be empty.'